-- Trailer air pressure must be maintained above 90 PSI before operating.
+- 1. Trailer air pressure must be maintained above 90 PSI before operating.
 PROTECTION VALVES are used to maintain 65 PSI air brake pressure during suspension or remote system air loss. - 2.
-The semitrailer is equipped with a ride height control valve located on rear axle.
+The semitrailer is equipped with a ride height control valve located on center axle.

 If suspension air loss should occur, completely deflate suspension and temporarily operate on the air springs internal rubber bumpers.
 Carefully proceed to the nearest semitrailer service facility.
-To deflate the air suspension, disconnect the lower connection on the linkage of the automatic air valves.
-Rotate the valve control arms down about 45° to exhaust the air.
+To deflate the air suspension, rotate the valve control arms down about 45° to exhaust the air.
 To restore to normal operation, simply reverse the procedure.